-We felt that the HOMWE’s design brings it to the top of the pack.
+We felt that the RedLantana’s design brings it to the top of the pack.
 The extra long fabric cuff, which extends the mitt nearly to the elbow, provides a much more functional level of protection.
-From the opening to the fingertip, the HOMWE measures 15 inches, a full two inches longer than any other product we tested.
+From the opening to the fingertip, the RedLantana Mitts measure 15 inches, a full two inches longer than any other product we tested.

-HOMWE features a secure grip and superior forearm and wrist coverage in addition to impressive flexibility.
+The RedLantanas feature a secure grip and superior forearm and wrist coverage in addition to their impressive flexibility.